Security Systems

 The course examines computer software threats which include the birth, life and termination of computer viruses, their modes of operation, detection techniques, virus signatures and virus removal methods as well as other "virus like" threats which are delivered by e-mail and internet/intranet packets.
 Prerequisite(s): CRJ 311 or SST 311

-SST 314 Cybersecurity Law & Policy
+SST 314 Cybersecurity Law and Policy

 This course introduces students to the regulation and management aspects of cybersecurity.
 It will cover concepts and definitions regarding governance and policy at an organizational and national level within the cybersecurity landscape.
 In particular, this course will go through numerous laws, standards and policies created by organizations such as NIST, GDPR, COBIT, ISO and ISA that govern the cybersecurity industry.
 Prerequisite(s): CRJ 115 or SST 115